 Do Pets Who Stay Indoors All the Time Need the Same Vaccines as Pets Who Go Outdoors?

-There are some vaccinations that all pets should get, regardless of whether they stay indoors or outdoors.
+There are some pet vaccines in Nashville that all pets should get, regardless of whether they stay indoors or outdoors.
 Rabies is one example.
 While an animal that stays indoors is less likely to come in contact with the rabies virus, it only takes on exposure for a beloved pet to contract this horrible virus that is almost always deadly and can easily transmit to humans.
 So routine rabies vaccination is advised for all pets.

 There are some viruses, however, that indoor pets are much less likely to encounter than pets who go outside.